KMPhillips20/Employee-Tracker/README.md

 The goal was to build a command-line application from scratch to manage a company's

  employee database, using Node.js, Inquirer, and also MySQL.
+To start the process your need to run mysql -uroot, then once

+ inside of mysql you run source db/schema.sql;, once have ran that you run source db/seeds.sql;.
+Once both of those have been ran you exit

+ mysql and run node server.js.
+You can pick any option to view or you can also pick an option to add a department, role, or employee.

 ***